bunto/bunto/site/_docs/pagination.md

 With many websites &mdash; especially blogs &mdash; it’s very common to break the main listing of posts up into smaller lists and display them over multiple pages.
-Jekyll offers a pagination plugin, so you can automatically generate the appropriate files and folders you need for paginated listings.
+Bunto offers a pagination plugin, so you can automatically generate the appropriate files and folders you need for paginated listings.

-For Jekyll 3, include the `jekyll-paginate` plugin in your Gemfile and in your `_config.yml` under `gems`.
-For Jekyll 2, this is standard.
+For Bunto 3, include the `bunto-paginate` plugin in your Gemfile and in your `_config.yml` under `gems`.
+For Bunto 2, this is standard.

 <div class="note info">
   <h5>Pagination only works within HTML files</h5>
   <p>
-    Pagination does not work from within Markdown or Textile files from your Jekyll site.
+    Pagination does not work from within Markdown or Textile files from your Bunto site.
 Pagination works when called from within the HTML file, named <code>index.html</code>, which optionally may reside in and produce pagination from within a subdirectory, via the
     <code>paginate_path</code> configuration value.